dashevo/wallet-lib/docs/getting-started/quickstart.md

 });
 ```

-In above code, we did not specify any `transport` instance, which by default, is equivalent to using DAPI as a transporter; The `adapter` being not set, we will use by default an in-memory (without persistance) adapter.
+In above code, we did not specify any `transport` instance, as by default, wallet-lib is using DAPI as a transporter; The `adapter` being not set, we will use by default an in-memory (without persistance) adapter.
-One can set any adapter that contains a valid adapter syntax (getItem, setItem), such as [localforage](https://www.npmjs.com/package/localforage).
+One can set any adapter that contains a valid adapter syntax (getItem, setItem), such as [localForage](https://www.npmjs.com/package/localforage).

-As you can see, we are waiting for the `ready` event to be thrown before using the Wallet.
-The purpose of this is to ensure that wallet-lib has pre-fetched all required elements (such as your UTXO set) and perform all required tasks (prefetch, sync, validate, workers exec,...) before starting playing with an account.
-Nothing force you to do so, this is mostly an helper provided to you.

 Quick note :
-- If no mnemonic is provided (nor any privatekey, HDPubKey,...) or if mnemonic is `null`, a mnemonic will be created for you automatically.
+- If no mnemonic is provided (nor any privatekey, HDPubKey,...), or if mnemonic is `null`, a mnemonic will be created for you automatically.
 - **By default, if not provided, network value will be `testnet`**.
-- If no adapter specified, Wallet-lib will use a in-memory store (and warn you about it).
+- If no adapter specified, Wallet-lib will use an in-memory store (and warn you about it).
 - If no transport specified, Wallet-lib will connect to DAPI.
-- `wallet.getAccount()` is by default equivalent to `wallet.getAccount(0)`, where 0 correspond of the account index as per [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).
+- `wallet.getAccount()` is by default equivalent to `wallet.getAccount({ index:0 })`, where 0 correspond of the account index as per [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).

 ## Make a payment to an address